 Light cooking oil can be used to lubricate the parts of a patio swivel chair.
 To use, apply small amounts of oil to the parts that need lubricating and then move them back and forth for a few seconds.
 This will help reduce friction and give your swivel chair a smooth operation.
 However, be sure not to over-apply the cooking oil, as this could attract dirt or cause damage to the chair.

 After applying the oil, wipe away any excess with a clean cloth and test out to see if the lubrication was effective.
-Additionally, you can use a light spray of cooking oil on your patio swivel chair periodically to ensure that everything is properly lubricated.
+Additionally, you can periodically use a light spray of cooking oil on your patio swivel chair to ensure that everything is properly lubricated.

 7. Perform Maintenance: